-By means of numerous foraging expeditions and occasional help from Europe, the French maintained their ground for some time at this point.
+By means of numerous foraging expeditions and oceasional help from Europe, the French maintained their ground for some time at this point.
 Their forces would undoubtedly have sufficed to extend their power over all the southern part of the island, had the colonists not taken advantage of their ascendancy over the natives in order to convert them to Christianity, and afterwards incite them to war against each other.
 Slave-hunting expeditions were even organised against some of the surrounding tribes, and the unfortunate captives sold to the Dutch planters of Mauritius.
-Thus all the territory round about Fort Dauphin was at last completely wasted.
-Hundreds of villages had been delivered to the flames, and the inhabitants who had escaped from the butcheries had been driven to seek refuge in other parts of the island.
-The French garrison, surrounded by solitudes, had no longer even the resource of plunder, and had to draw their supplies of cattle and rice from great distances and at a heavy cost.
+Thus all the territory round about Fort Dauphin was at also comprises an extensive collection of over 1,500 books, pamphlets, maps, and documents of all sorts.